junwoojeong100/ocp-demo/sbj/README-ko.md

   - `env`

 ```
-# Default values for app.
-# This is a YAML-formatted file.
-# Declare variables to be passed into your templates.
-replicaCount: 1
 image:
   repository: image-registry.openshift-image-registry.svc:5000/jp-fep-account/jp-fep-account-login
-  pullPolicy: IfNotPresent
-  # Overrides the image tag whose default is the chart appVersion.
   tag: "1.1.7"
-imagePullSecrets: []
-nameOverride: ""
-fullnameOverride: ""
-serviceAccount:
-  # Specifies whether a service account should be created
-  create: false
-  # Annotations to add to the service account
-  annotations: {}
-  # The name of the service account to use.
-  # If not set and create is true, a name is generated using the fullname template
-  name: ""
-podAnnotations: {}
-podSecurityContext: {}
-# fsGroup: 2000

-securityContext: {}
-# capabilities:
-#   drop:
-#   - ALL
-# readOnlyRootFilesystem: true
-# runAsNonRoot: true
-# runAsUser: 1000

-service:
-  type: ClusterIP
-  port: 80
-ingress:
-  enabled: false
-  className: ""
-  annotations: {}
-  # kubernetes.io/ingress.class: nginx
-  # kubernetes.io/tls-acme: "true"
-  hosts:
-    - host: chart-example.local
-      paths:
-        - path: /
-          pathType: ImplementationSpecific
-  tls: []
-  #  - secretName: chart-example-tls
-  #    hosts:
-  #      - chart-example.local
 resources:
   # We usually recommend not to specify default resources and to leave this as a conscious
   # choice for the user.
 This also increases chances charts run on environments with little